-For MSAA Science, the base-form operational scale was set so that the theta corresponding to the proficient cut from the July 2022 standard setting was transformed to a scale score of 1240.
+The task is to solve the values of m and b.
+For MSAA Science, the base-form operational scale was set so that the theta corresponding to the proficient cut from the July 2023 standard setting was transformed to a scale score of 1240.
 The theta value of 4 was set corresponding to the highest obtainable scale score (HOSS) and transformed to a scale score of 1290.
 The lowest obtainable scale score (LOSS) was set at 1200.
 A separate linear transformation is used for each grade and content-area combination.
-Because only two points within the $\theta$ scale score space were fixed, the scale score cutpoints between Level 1 and Level 2 and between Level 3 and Level 4 were free to vary across the grade and content-area combinations.
-(As seen in Table 9-4).
+Because only two points within the θ scale score space were fixed (theta at cut 2 and theta at HOSS), the scale score cutpoints between Level 1 and Level 2 and between Level 3 and Level 4 were free to vary across the grade and content-area combinations (as seen in Table 9-4).

-Table 9-4 shows the slope and intercept values used to calculate the scale scores for each content area and grade.
-Note that the values in Table 9-4 will not change unless the standards are reset.
+Table 9-5 shows the slope and intercept values used to calculate the scale scores for each content area and grade.
+Note that the values in Table 9-5 will not change unless the standards are reset.